Human rights in Israel: Freedom of speech and the media

+Israeli government efforts to curtail speech

 In 2003, Israel's film board banned the commercial screening of a film about the 2002 Battle of Jenin.
 The film, Jenin, Jenin, was a collection of interviews with residents of the Jenin refugee camp filmed in April 2002, a week after the battle.
 Mohammad Bakri, an Israeli Arab, directed the film.
 The film was banned due to its allegations of war crimes committed by Israeli forces, which the board deemed false and hurtful to the soldiers' families.
 Following legal proceedings, a petition was filed to the Supreme Court of Israel, which unanimously overturned the board's decision, and allowed the movie to be shown in cinemas "for the public to decide", while noting that the movie was "full of lies", was not a documentary, and was made "without good faith", falsely portraying the Israeli soldiers as "the worst of war crime perpetrators".

 In January 2011, the Israeli parliament endorsed a right-wing proposal to investigate some of Israel's best-known human rights organisations for "delegitimising" its military.
 The investigations would entail inquiries into the funding of several human rights groups that have criticised Israeli policies.
 The Association for Civil Rights in Israel described the decision as a "severe blow" to Israeli democracy, and critics labeled the policy as "McCarthyist".